Different Types of Skype Scams and How to Avoid Them

 5. They promise to give you money or gifts by doing them favors or applying for links they send you.

-6. They know your name, number, address, and personal details and will try to blackmail you for money.
+6. Once they know your name, number, address, and personal details, they will try to blackmail you for money.

 Always remember that legitimate accounts on Skype won’t ask for your private information, and real contacts or friends won’t force you to do risky favors.
 Double-check the names, messages, and details they give you before entertaining them.